Void Meditation and the Embodied Cosmos: You Are the Gateway

 Because your body is the cosmos—folded into form.

-- Your breath is tidal rhythm
+- Your breath moves in tides

-- Your neural pathways echo star clusters
+- Your neural pathways form living constellations

-- Your cells hum with ancient fire
+- Your cells carry ancient fire

 When you meet the Void in meditation, it’s not an escape from